spacetask/taskhive/README.md

         cover most types of tasks.
 You can also edit them freely and design your own contract.

-        These contracts are as legal as any other contract, but are not designed for courts so much as for transparency -- so that escrow agents and the community alike can transparently judge for themselves in the event of misunderstandings or even fraud.
+        These contracts, while legally binding, are designed primarily for transparency between parties, to limit misunderstandings, and to support claims in the event of dispute with escrow.

         Escrow
         ───────────────────────────────────────────────────────────────

-        Taskhive is designed for direct transactions, but in some cases it will be smart to use to offset risks.
-Another benefit of escrow is to pay and receive in whatever payment method you want, if your escrow agent offers to facilitate it.

-        Typical transactions do not require escrow, but when either party registers anonymously, it is mandatory.
+        Taskhive is designed as a direct person-to-person transaction marketplace.
+In some cases, however, it is wise to use an escrow to offset risk of fraud (e.g. when dealing with someone with no reputation, or when dealing with someone who is anonymous).

-        Escrow agents are part of the decentralized network and anyone can offer their services as one.
-There are protections in place to avoid fraud from malicious agents by restricting agents from handling more active escrow transactions than they have deposited to the automatic escrow system.
+        Escrow agents are one of the many worker categories of the decentralized marketplace, and anyone can offer their own escrow services as one.

+        Payment facilitation
+        ───────────────────────────────────────────────────────────────

+        One of the benefits of using an escrow agent is that as long as the agent offers faciliation, you can pay in one payment method and have the agent remit the final balance using another.

+        This is especially useful for people who wish to transact with cryptocurrencies that either party is unfamiliar with.